 Plus, gluten free or not, these breadsticks rival ANY you’d find in a restaurant.
 They’re incredibly soft with a mouthwatering texture that tastes like a true breadstick.

 And did I mention how easy they are to make?

 I made these twice in a span of about an hour and a half.
 They probably could have been made in even less time, but the first time I had a slight change of plans (as in sometimes you run out of ingredients!).
 So that was a shift that took up a few minutes.

 But once you have all your ingredients ready, the rest is just measuring and mixing.

-Here are some tips to help you get these breadsticks ready for hungry tummies in no time:
+Here are some tips to help you get these gluten free breadsticks ready for hungry tummies in no time: